Understanding Credit Score

 Depending on the credit bureau, the credit score ranges for these categories may change.

-Generally, a score between the mid 600s and mid 700s is considered fair to good.
+Generally, a score between the mid-600s and mid-700s is considered fair to good.

-According to Experian, 61% of Americans fall into the fair-to-good credit score category.
+According to Experian, 61% of Americans fall into the fair to good credit score category.
 However, if you fall below 579, it is generally considered a poor credit score.

-In this case, you can use a credit monitoring tool like CoolCredit to get credit report instantly.
-You also get AI-assisted suggestions for DIY credit repair.
+In this case, you can use a credit monitoring tool like Cool Credit to get a credit report and suggestions for DIY credit repair.

 1. Payment History (35%)